 IAMBREASTFEEDING – July 2013 / July 2015

 I worked closely with the charity organisation, The Breastfeeding Network (BfN).
-The BfN aims to be an independent source of support and information for breastfeeding women and others.
-This was to try to produce ethical works that would not damage or undermine breastfeeding.
+The BfN aims to be an independent source of peer support and information for breastfeeding women and others.
+This relationship was to ensure ethical works that would not damage or undermine breastfeeding.

 © 2018 Kim J. Vermeulen